zkochan/publish-packed/README.md

 `publish-packed` bundles all dependencies with your package:

 1. it installs all your dependencies first
+1. it prunes `node_modules`, removing markdown files, tests, configs and other resources that are not code
 2. it moves the `node_modules` folder from the root of your package to `lib/node_modules`

    When publishing, npm ignores the `node_modules` folder in the root of your package.
 However, it packs all `node_modules` in subfolders.
 3. it escapes the `dependencies` field in your package's `package.json`, so during installation